kmcho2019/csdl-lab-cafe-app/docs/LOCAL_DOCKER_GUIDE.md

 2. Click **Take one** on an item.
 3. A success toast appears and the stock counter decrements.
 The transaction is stored in `Consumption` and a `StockMovement` row is logged.

-## 9. Restock an item
+## 9. Add or restock an item

 1. Navigate to `/app/inventory` (admin only).
+2. Use **Add new item** to create menu entries with price, unit, initial stock, and low-stock threshold.
-2. Expand **Restock** under an item, enter the quantity and optional unit cost, and submit.
+3. Expand **Restock** under an existing item, enter the quantity and optional unit cost, and submit.
-3. The UI updates immediately; check `/app/ledger` to see the purchase entry when a unit cost is provided.
+4. The UI updates immediately; check `/app/ledger` to see the purchase entry when a unit cost is provided.

 ## 10. Check the ledger